adrianosastre/DynamoDB-CDK-Hands-On/README.md

 # Welcome to your CDK TypeScript project!

-This is a blank project for TypeScript development with CDK.
+This is a sample project for TypeScript development with CDK.

+The purpose of this CDK project is to exemplify and demonstrate the use of the Single Table Design with DynamoDB.

+It is explained in the ["AWS Serverless and the DynamoDB Single Table Design - Hands On"](https://dev.to/adrianosastre) article.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.